-Part of what gives ACDS its warm, inclusive feel is our community events, geared toward our families and students, neighbors, and friends.
+Part of what gives ACDS its warm, inclusive feel is our community events bringing together our families and students, neighbors, and friends.

 Our events are lovingly coordinated by parent volunteers and are a tradition well-remembered by all who participate, including alumni.
 These events bring our families together, on campus, to create life-long cherished memories.
 Join the fun!

 To explore our community life and our traditions, please expand the menus below.

 This is an opportunity for new and returning families to meet their children’s teachers, see their new classrooms, and enjoy lemonade and cookies.
 Children and parents are encouraged to explore the classrooms and chat briefly with the teachers.
 The Lemonade Party interactions help children overcome their "jitters" before classes begin, making the first day of school more relaxed, fun and productive.

 This informal gathering is a BYOL (Bring your Own Lunch) activity.
 It’s held at Greystone Park adjacent to the school and offers students and parents a chance to reconnect with familiar friends and meet new ones while enjoying lunch and treats.

 The swim party is held at a local neighborhood association pool and welcomes our sixth graders into Middle School.
 Students get a chance to catch up on their summer happenings, swap stories and discuss classes for the coming year.

 After parents drop children off for their first day of school, ACS hosts the New Family Orientation.
 There is a brief presentation where administrators and Parent Service Auxiliary (PSA) board members address FAQs and parents enjoy refreshments, meet and mingle with other parents, and sign-up for a variety of volunteer opportunities.

 Welcome (Back) to ACDS Event: Family Food Truck Friday!

 This informal event held in the early evening during the second week of school acquaints new parents and students with their host families, current families, and ACS administrators and PSA board members.